Vacuum-Tube/OSM-TPF2-Importer/doc/Tutorial.md

 ![](/doc/pics/track_speeds.jpg)

-As curves in OSM are just modeled with many small straight segments, the node mapping may be imprecise sometimes.
+As curves in OSM are simply modeled with many small straight segments, the node mapping may be imprecise sometimes.
 This error is barely visible in maps, but not neglectible for games, like TPF2.
+Although the Converter does a good job in node reduction and tangent smoothing, there may be some results that are not perfect.
 You will most likely detect crooked edges by the lowered curve speed.

 ![](/doc/pics/unprecise_nodes.jpg)